sych74/examples/jps-cursor.md

 2. Convert the following formats baseUrl: https://raw.githubusercontent.com/ORG/REPO/BRANCH or baseUrl: https://github.com/ORG/REPO/blob/BRANCH to this format baseUrl: https://cdn.jsdelivr.net/gh/ORG/REPO@BRANCH

-3. Add cdnUrl: https://cdn.jsdelivr.net/gh as the first item under the globals: section if not exists
+3. Add cdnUrl: https://cdn.jsdelivr.net/gh as the first item under the globals: section if not exists and section exist.

 4. Replace all https://raw.githubusercontent.com/ORG/REPO/BRANCH and https://github.com/ORG/REPO/blob/BRANCH URLs with {globals.cdnUrl}/ORG/REPO@BRANCH/...,
 only if the organization is jelastic or jelastic-jps and the URL is not inside the mixins: section.